Camino de Santiago: The Portuguese way in 3 days

 Fatima

 Once little more than a village and some pastures, Fatima became an international pilgrimage destination after three children saw visions of the Virgin Mary in 1917.
 The sprawling Basílica de Fátima was built on the site of the children's homes.
-The Neo-Classical basilica and its 65-meter-tall tower overlooks a huge plaza where tens of thousands of pilgrims congregate every year.
+The Neo-Classical basilica and its 65-meter-tall tower overlook a huge plaza where tens of thousands of pilgrims congregate every year.
 While not technically part of the Santiago de Compostela pilgrimage, if you're a believer, it’s worth visiting one of the most important Marian shrines in the world for an hour.

 Alt: Tomar